 - Locks included

-- Shop that features Hive Fit Co. clothing
+- Retail boutique with Hive Fit Co. clothing

 Abbey Cimolai – Row

-Abbey started in January, and man are we glad she did!
-Just like us, when Abbey started, she was new to row.
-She’s a busy bee; personal trainer, Educator at Lululemon West Edmonton, and when at Hive, she teaches Row and Endurance Row.
-Our favourite thing about Abbey is how truly motivational she is.
-She has an infectious smile and told us secretly after class that she loves seeing people get angry at her – she’s here to kick your butt and if you’re angry with her, she’s winning (preach, Abbey!).
-Abbey gave a really great crash course on rowing when we arrived (we are rowing newbies and needed a lot of help), so she set us up to be the rowing pros we were born to be.
-We also noticed that Abbey spent time moving around the room and cheering on the class individually, which was a nice touch.
-Lastly, the music selection was ON POINT with some old school hip-hop to keep us motivated and pushing through.
+As a personal trainer, Educator at lululemon West Edmonton, and instructor at Hive for the Row and Endurance Row classes, this one is a busy bee.
+Our favourite thing about Abbey is how motivational she is.
+She has an infectious smile and told us after class that she secretly loves seeing people get angry at her – she’s here to kick your butt and if you’re angry with her, she’s winning (preach, Abbey!).
+Abbey gave a really good crash course on rowing (as rowing newbies, we needed a lot of help) and she spent time moving around the room and cheering on everyone individually, which was a nice touch.
+Lastly, the music selection was ON POINT with old school hip-hop to keep us motivated and pushing through.

 Alethea Michailides – Intensity

 I’ve run with Alethea a few times and was super excited to see her in her element.
-Alethea states that the number one reason she teaches fitness classes is bc… she enjoys it.
+Alethea says the number one reason she teaches fitness classes is bc… she enjoys it.
 Period.
 And that’s our favourite kind of instructor.
-She has passion for exercise and fitness with others, and thrives on introducing people to her world by making sure they leave with a positive feeling every time.
-Alethea is knowledgeable in body mechanics and strength training, and has a clear method of communication that allowed everyone in the class to follow the intended movements and instructions without confusion.
-She would visit each person in the class during instruction and provide technique advice, and occasionally challenge the regulars in the room to push themselves harder (begrudgingly, myself included).
-I especially loved when she came over to me, held my toes, commented and commiserated on our sore runner’s quads, but then proceeded to give me heavier weights.
-It’s the little things – keep pushing us kindly, Alethea.
+She has a passion for fitness and thrives on introducing people to her world by making sure they leave with a positive feeling every time.
+Alethea’s knowledge in body mechanics and strength training is obvious, and she has a clear method of communication that allowed everyone in the class to follow the intended movements and instructions without confusion.
+She visited each person in the class and gave advice on technique and occasionally challenged the regulars to push themselves harder (begrudgingly, myself included).
+I especially loved when she came over to me, held my toes, commiserated on our sore runner’s quads, but then proceeded to give me heavier weights.
+Keep pushing us kindly, Alethea.

 LEVEL OF DIFFICULTY